-Beale - Gerrard's best Rangers signing
+Meet the man behind Gerrard's success

 A month later, the former England captain confirmed his coaching staff.
 Fellow former Liverpool midfielder and former Scotland captain Gary McAllister was a big-name appointment as assistant but the arrival of first-team coach Michael Beale perhaps slipped under the radar.

+Both men have followed Gerrard to Aston Villa following his appointment as their manager this week.

-To this day, outside Ibrox there is still an element of the unknown when it comes to the 40-year-old's work.
-But, three years on, it has become clear that he may well have proven to be Gerrard's best signing.
+To this day, outside Ibrox there is still an element of the unknown when it comes to 40-year-old Beale's work.
+But there is a strong argument to say he proved to be Gerrard's best signing for Rangers, and the former England captain will hope the same can be said of their time together at Villa Park.

-But how did the former Chelsea, Liverpool and Sao Paolo coach come to be at Ibrox and how he has had such a monumental impact on Rangers?
+So how did the ex-Chelsea, Liverpool and Sao Paulo coach come to be such a key figure alongside Gerrard and how did he have such a monumental impact on Rangers?

 From church halls to Chelsea

-Playing on the streets of a south London council estate as a kid, Beale dreamt of making it in the professional game.
-But the Charlton Athletic academy product's dreams ended at the age of 21.
+Playing on the streets of a south London council estate as a kid, Beale dreamed of making it in the professional game.
+But the Charlton Athletic academy product's hopes ended at the age of 21.

-Trials in his homeland, America, and the Netherlands - where he was introduced to a new way of playing - followed, before he began an unconventional route into coaching six months later.
+Trials in his homeland, the United States and the Netherlands - where he was introduced to a new way of playing - followed, before he began an unconventional route into coaching six months later.

 With leftover funds from his playing days, Beale decided to invest in the Brazilian Soccer Schools franchise, which aims to teach young kids the art of futsal.
-Think of it as Brazil's answer to five-a-side football, but played with a heavier, low-bounce ball to enhance close control and technical ability.
+Think of it as Brazil's answer to five-a-side football, but played with a smaller, low-bounce ball to enhance close control and technical ability.

 Beale ran the programme in a Bromley church hall and, while business did not start too well, it sparked his love and passion for developing youth at grassroots level before leading to a role at Chelsea.